Benefits of Beet Powder + Recipe

 Beets are an incredibly healthy food.
 While many consume beet juice to get the health benefits, there are also some powerful benefits of beet powder.
 This article reviews the benefits of beet juice powder, plus how to make and use it in your kitchen.

-How Beet Powder is Made
+Beet Powder Benefits

 To make beet powder, raw whole beets are sliced then thoroughly dehydrated to remove every bit of moisture.
 The dried beets are then crushed to create a relatively fine powder.